DataMa-Solutions/docs/prep/connectors/source/Facebook_analytics.md

 **You can upload your Facebook Analytics datasets in DataMa PREP.**

-When opening the BigQuery block you can see which Google account is connected and you can disconnect it if you want to use another one.
+When opening the Facebook block you can see which account is connected and you can disconnect it if you want to use another one.
 ![FB1](images/FB1.PNG)

 After selecting an AdAccount you are able to create a report by selecting fields, breakdowns, metrics and a preiod.